ansible/workshops/exercises/ansible_f5/1.1-get-facts/README.md

 # Objective

-Demonstrate use of the [debug module](https://docs.ansible.com/ansible/latest/modules/debug_module.html) to display a variable to the terminal window.
+Demonstrate use of the [BIG-IP Facts module](https://docs.ansible.com/ansible/latest/modules/bigip_facts_module.html) to grab facts (useful information) from a F5 BIG-IP device and display them to the terminal window using the [debug module](https://docs.ansible.com/ansible/latest/modules/debug_module.html).

 # Guide

 ## Step 1:

-Using your text editor of choice create a new file called `debug.yml`.
+Using your text editor of choice create a new file called `bigip-facts.yml`.

 ```
-[student1@ansible ~]$ nano debug.yml
+[student1@ansible ~]$ nano bigip-facts.yml
 ```

 >`vim` and `nano` are available on the control node, as well as Visual Studio and Atom via RDP